ROLLING OUT THE RED CARPET | Darrin Henry

 Perhaps Jonathon our giant tortoise could perform a ceremonial entry to the paddock each day?
 Mind you, that could take forever with a tortoise and especially one that’s believed to be over 180 years old.

 We leave the hotel and start walking toward Beale Street to find something to eat.
-We are still talking about the marching Peabody Ducks in Memphis.
+We can’t stop talking about the ducks.

 According to the Peabody, in 1933 the hotel’s General Manager, Frank Schutt and a friend, Chip Barwick, placed the ducks in the fountain as a joke after consuming a little too much Jack Daniel’s Whiskey.
 However, the ducks proved so popular with guests that they became a permanent feature.

 In 1940, Edward Pembroke, a former circus animal trainer, then a bellman at the hotel, offered to help train the ducks.
 He became the first official Peabody Duck Master, a position he famously held for 50 years.